SEACRY-LOVE/seacry-love.github.io/README.md

 ## AYCHOME, a customer-driven project
 The AYCH inc is built on a status of customer-driven approach.
 This is applied in all of its activities.

-Mindful practice at:
+A little practice for the Mind at:
 [AYCHPI](https://aychpi.github.io/) this is a simple practice for your mind.
 This is a free of charge to show how AYCH inc cares about you.
 You can read plain text and practice as per your schedule.

-Join AYCHOME at:
+Join AYCH inc through:
 [AYCHOME](https://github.com/apps/aychome/) this is a place to access AYCH inc services and products.
 All you need to do is follow the link and complete a simple step.
 You are on the go!🐩🐩